anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter01.rst

 Overview
 --------

-The objective of this Reference Architecture (RA) is to develop a usable Kubernetes-based platform for the Telco industry.
-The RA will be based on the standard Kubernetes platform wherever possible.
-This Reference Architecture for Kubernetes will describe the high-level system components and their interactions, taking the goals and requirements from the Cloud Infrastructure Reference Model :cite:p:`refmodel` (RM) and mapping them to Kubernetes (and related) components.
-This document needs to be sufficiently detailed and robust such that it can be used to guide the production deployment of Kubernetes within an operator, whilst being flexible enough to evolve with and remain aligned with the wider Kubernetes ecosystem outside of Telco.
+The objective of this Reference Architecture (RA) is to develop an usable Kubernetes-based platform for the Telecom industry.
+The RA is based on the standard Kubernetes platform wherever possible.
+This Reference Architecture for Kubernetes describes the high-level system components and their interactions, taking the goals and requirements from the Cloud Infrastructure Reference Model :cite:p:`refmodel` (RM) and mapping them to Kubernetes (and related) components.
+This document needs to be sufficiently detailed and robust such that it can be used to guide the production deployment of Kubernetes within a network operator, whilst being flexible enough to evolve with and remain aligned with the wider Kubernetes ecosystem outside of Telecom.

 To set this in context, it makes sense to start with the high-level definition and understanding of Kubernetes.
-Kubernetes :cite:p:`kubernetes` is a "portable, extendable, open-source platform for managing containerised workloads and services, that facilitates both declarative configuration and automation.
-It has a large, rapidly growing ecosystem.
+Kubernetes :cite:p:`kubernetes` is a "portable, extendable, open source platform for managing containerised workloads and services, that facilitates both declarative configuration and automation.
+It has a large and rapidly growing ecosystem.
 Kubernetes services, support, and tools are widely available" :cite:p:`whatiskubernetes`.
-Kubernetes is developed as an
-open source project in the `kubernetes` :cite:p:`k8srepo` repository of GitHub.
+Kubernetes is developed as an open source project in the `kubernetes` :cite:p:`k8srepo` repository of GitHub.

-To assist with the goal of creating a reference architecture that will support Telco workloads, but at the same time leverage the work that already has been completed in the Kubernetes community, RA2 will take an "RA2 Razor" approach to build the foundation.
-This can be explained along the lines of "if something is useful for non-Telco workloads, we will not include it only for Telco workloads".
-For example, start the Reference Architecture from a vanilla Kubernetes (say, v1.16) feature set, then provide clear evidence that a functional requirement cannot be met by that system (say, multi-NIC support), only then the RA would add the least invasive, Kubernetes-community aligned extension (say, Multus) to fill the gap.
-If there are still gaps that cannot be filled by standard Kubernetes community technologies or extensions then the RA will concisely document the requirement in the :ref:`chapters/chapter07:introduction to gaps, innovation, and development` chapter of this document and approach the relevant project maintainers with a request to add this functionality into the feature set.
+To assist with the goal of creating a reference architecture that will support Telecom workloads, but at the same time leverage the work that already has been completed in the Kubernetes community, RA2 will take an "RA2 Razor" approach to build the foundation.
+This can be explained along the lines of "if something is useful for non-Telecom workloads, we will not include it only for Telecom workloads".
+For example, start the Reference Architecture from a vanilla Kubernetes (say, v1.31) feature set, then provide clear evidence that a functional requirement cannot be met by that system (say, multi-NIC support), only then the RA would add the least invasive, Kubernetes-community aligned extension (say, Multus) to fill the gap.
+If there are still gaps that cannot be filled by standard Kubernetes community technologies or extensions then the RA will concisely record the requirement in the :ref:`chapters/chapter07:introduction to gaps, innovation, and development` chapter of this document and approach the relevant project maintainers with a request to add this functionality into the feature set.